rclone/rclone/README.md

 Swift / Rackspace cloudfiles / Memset Memstore
 ----------------------------------------------

-Paths are specified as remote://container (or remote:// for the `lsd` command.)
+Paths are specified as remote:container (or remote: for the `lsd` command.)

 So to copy a local directory to a swift container called backup:

-    rclone sync /home/source swift://backup
+    rclone sync /home/source swift:backup

 The modified time is stored as metadata on the object as `X-Object-Meta-Mtime` as floating point since the epoch.